jennykut12/github.io/_posts/2024-02-10-How-to-Secure-a-Network-Traffic.md

 I wants to secure a Network Traffic to ensure that access to virtual machines is restricted.
 To do this, I need to:
 * 		Create and configure network security groups.
 * 		Associate network security groups to virtual machines.
+*       Connect on an Azure virtual machine using RDP
 * 		Deny and allow access to the virtual machines by using network security     groups.

 ### To create a secure network, there are 4 main steps we will take: